enkidevs/curriculum/spreadsheets/introduction/introduction/what-can-spreadsheets-do.md

 ---

-# What Can Spreadsheets Do
+# Spreadsheet features

 ---
 ## Content

-Spreadsheets are great with numerical data.
-You can perform simple (such as addition, subtraction, etc.) or complex (multiple functions at the same time) calculations.
+Spreadsheets were designed for work with numerical data.
+You can perform both simple calculations like multiplication, or complex ones which include *multiple functions* at the same time.

-There are many formulas that can be used to organize, calculate, or find the data that you need.
-You can even set up formulas to change the color of certain cells based on calculations or if a condition is met.
+There are many *formulas* that can be used to organize, calculate, or find the data that you need.
+You can even set up formulas to change the color of certain cells based on calculations or conditions.

-After transforming your data, you can create graphs or charts to better represent or visualize the results.
+After transforming your data, you can create *graphs or charts* to represent or visualize the results more effectively.

-Pivot tables are another important powerful feature of spreadsheets.
+Pivot tables are another important feature of spreadsheets.
 These can be used on very large data sets to extract or aggregate the data resulting in an improved view.

-This is just a part of what spreadsheets can do, but we will cover all the features in the following missions.
+This is just some of what spreadsheets can do.
+We'll cover all the main features in this course.

 ---
 ## Practice

-What **can't** spreadsheets do?
+What can you **NOT** do using spreadsheets?

 ???